appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 ### Configure Max Body Size

-In Appcircle, there are scenarios where the client upload size might exceed the default limit of `4096MB` for Nginx Ingress controller for a single request body size.
+In Appcircle, there are scenarios where the client upload size might exceed the default limit of `4096MB` for the Nginx Ingress controller for a single request body size.
 To accommodate larger file uploads or if you wish to adjust this setting according to your needs, you can configure the maximum allowed body size in your `values.yaml` file.

 ```yaml
 # For APK, IPA, build artifact uploads from browsers and Appcircle runners